Best Broadband Innovation 2014

 - Company history

-BT Total Broadband offer a simple, highly-competitive broadband service and pride themselves on their excellent service and support.
+BT Broadband offer a simple, highly-competitive broadband service and pride itself on its excellent service and support.
 Perfect for families, beginners and experienced broadband users alike, BT Total Broadband has a package to fit.

-Not just a broadband provider, BT Total Broadband is only one part of the ever-strident BT which also offers new phoneline, landline and call products outside of its core BT internet offering.
+Not just a broadband provider, BT Broadband is only one part of the ever-strident BT which also offers BT phone - a new phoneline, landline and call products outside of its core BT internet offering.

 As a company, BT has a long and influential history in the internet provider arena.
 Before broadband, BT started over 160 years ago as the ETC, the first company outside of The States to manage and transmit commercial telegraphs.
 This successful and innovative venture eventually led to an amalgamation with the GPO (General Post Office).

 An umbrella company was formed which united all aspects of communication.
-BT Total Broadband is the broadband arm of BT's internet operation.
+BT Broadband is the broadband arm of BT's internet operation.
 After more than a century in the private sector, the communications industry was nationalised and split into post and telecommunications; British Telecom was born.

 In 1982 the company was re-privatised and ten years later it was re-branded as BT.
 Today BT serves 6.1 million broadband customers in the UK, and operates in 170 countries.

 Much like the days of the ETC, BT still pioneers new technology and is one of the most highly acclaimed internet service providers (see Awards above).
 BT’s rich history has informed a work ethic of innovation, reliability and, above all, connection.

 - Customer service

-Finding help couldn’t be easier with BT Total Broadband's online support page at BT.com, providing a ‘virtual assistant’ for instant answers to frequently asked questions for BT landlines, phone lines, new lines, BT broadband, TV, internet & calls.
+BT Broadband's online support page at BT.com provides a ‘virtual assistant’ for instant answers to frequently asked questions for BT landlines, phone lines, new lines, BT broadband, TV, BTinternet & calls.
 These sit alongside easy to follow video guides.

-You can also use BT Total Broadband's ‘live’ page which tracks faults and provides progress reports and telephone support open 24 hours a day, every day of the year.
-Alternatively, BT's Twitter team is an excellent resource for tech support and other questions.
+You can also use BT Broadband's ‘live’ page which tracks faults and provides progress reports and telephone support open 24 hours a day, every day of the year.
+Alternatively, BT's Twitter team is a useful resource for tech support and other questions.